 Like trim, fascia serves the home by helping to keep moisture out and away from the roof when installed properly.
 It also supports the roof, shingles and gutters, which help direct water away from the home.
 Overall, fascia helps create a finished look for the home with a smooth transition between the roof and the walls.
 Fascia is forward-facing on the home, so when a durable material that matches the home's look is used it helps to create an attractive look that can withstand the passage of time and adds to curb appeal.

-Fascia and trim are both exterior elements of a home that contribute to moisture prevention and curb appeal.
-Loosely defined, trim is used as fascia, and some may refer to it as "fascia trim," showing that these two terms are often confused due to their similar purposes.
+Fascia and trim are both exterior elements of a home that help contribute to moisture prevention and curb appeal.
+Loosely defined, trim is used as fascia and some may refer to it as "fascia trim," showing that these two terms are often confused due to their similar purposes.
 But fascia, strictly speaking, is a board that is installed at the edge or face of the overhang.

-Gutters are typically attached to the fascia, which are especially important for directing water away from the home helping to manage runoff water from the roof.
+Gutters are typically attached to the fascia, which are especially important for directing water away from the home and helping to manage runoff water from the roof.

 Check out our siding and trim product page to explore our variety of timeless, durable LP SmartSide product offerings.

 To keep pace with the last several years of changes related to homebuilding, you likely need to shift your business plan—let’s take a look at a few ways to navigate this.Continue Reading